silverhammermba/superuser/_posts/2011-07-02-wallpapers.markdown

 written _width_&times;_height_.
 {: .definition}

-In that case &ndash; where the image and the desktop are the same size &ndash;
-we can simply place each pixel of the image into the corresponding pixel of the desktop.
+In that case&mdash;where the image and the desktop are the same size&mdash;we can simply place each pixel of the image into the corresponding pixel of the desktop.
 The image will look exactly the same on the desktop as it did on its own.
 But what if the image and the desktop are not the same size?